joonhanofficial/turning-campaign-metrics-into-budget-decisions/README.md

 ## Analytical Approach

-The analysis started with validation checks for missing values, duplicate campaign IDs, and core field consistency.
-A focused campaign performance table was created using spend, revenue, conversions, CPA, ROAS, profit, and campaign context fields.
-The key analytical decision was to use explainable rule-based thresholds rather than a predictive model, because the output needed to support stakeholder review.
-Median benchmarks for ROAS, CPA, conversion rate, and profit were used to classify campaigns into Increase Budget, Reduce Budget, Review, or Hold.
-The processed outputs were then exported into Excel to create a dashboard with KPI cards, budget action summaries, platform comparisons, and campaign-level recommendations.
+- Validated the dataset for missing values, duplicate campaign IDs, and core field consistency.
+- Created a focused campaign performance table using spend, revenue, conversions, CPA, ROAS, profit, and campaign context fields.
+- Used explainable rule-based thresholds instead of a predictive model because the output needed to support stakeholder review.
+- Used median benchmarks for ROAS, CPA, conversion rate, and profit to classify campaigns into Increase Budget, Reduce Budget, Review, or Hold.
+- Exported processed outputs into Excel to create a dashboard with KPI cards, budget action summaries, platform comparisons, and campaign-level recommendations.

 ## Key Findings